apache/tvm/docs/dev/codebase_walkthrough.rst

      }
    };

 This concludes an overview of how TVM compiles and executes a function.
-You are encouraged to dive into the details of the codebase.
+Although we did not detail TOPI or Relay, at the end all neural network operators go through the same compilation process as above.
+You are encouraged to dive into the details of the rest of the codebase.